 - 125 ml of store bought salted caramel

-- Before you start whipping your cream, make sure it is really nice and cold straight from the fridge.
-Whip the cream to stiff peaks, meaning that the cream is thick enough to hold it's shape but still has a nice, smooth texture (feel free to use an electric whisk).
+Whisk the cream to stiff peaks, meaning that the cream is thick enough to hold it's shape but still has a nice, smooth texture (feel free to use an electric whisk).

 - From there, add your sweetened condensed milk and baileys, then gently fold through with a wooden spoon or spatula.

-- Add the mixture to a loaf tin.
-Then, drizzle your salted caramel over the top.
+Drizzle your salted caramel over the top.
 Stick the back of your spoon/spatula in the ice-cream, and spend 20-30 seconds slowly and gently moving it around through the mixture.
 You will notice a ripple/swirl effect start to form.